 So, what is your company doing to keep customer service reps who give 110% from going elsewhere?

-Are you acknowledging and rewarding their work?
+Are you acknowledging and rewarding their work by handing out service awards?
 This is something you must consider at great lengths.

 Companies must make a conscious effort to reward workers for exceeding work expectations.
 Rewards do not need to be grand gestures or even monetary gain.